Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: Introduction

-\paragraph{Contributions.} Our work dives into arbitrage opportunities that arise from price misalignments between layer-2 AMMs and crypto CEXs. \begin{itemize}
+Our work analyzes arbitrage opportunities that arise from price misalignments between layer-2 AMMs and crypto CEXs.

-\item We propose a framework to document and quantify such arbitrage instances, and to measure their decay time (i.e. time to re-alignment of prices).
+\begin{itemize} \item We introduce a framework to record and assess these arbitrage cases, and to determine their decay period (i.e., the duration until price re-alignment).
+This system modifies the net LVR metric~\cite{milionis2023automated} using an empirical approach to calculate arbitrage profit when price differences continue across multiple blocks, thus avoiding the repeated counting of identical opportunities.

-\item Importantly, we introduce \emph{Maximal Arbitrage Value} (MAV) as a metric that tracks the possible profit to earn from a given price divergence and the current liquidity within the trading venues.
-We then proceed with a test case and calculate MAV at zkSync Era for the very active USDC-ETH trading pool.
+\item We present \emph{Maximal Arbitrage Value} (MAV) as a metric that captures the total profit obtainable from a specific price discrepancy and the existing liquidity in the trading platforms.
+Subsequently, we conducted a test scenario and computed MAV at zkSync Era for the highly active USDC-ETH trading pool and observed that the arbitrage opportunities lasted for several minutes before diminishing.

-\item We also decompose and estimate the costs (i.e. AMM fees, gas fees, and block slippage) that an arbitrageurs would need to sustain to execute the desired swap transaction, and this allows us to extract novel insights on the dynamics characterising arbitrage opportunities between DEXs and CEXs, and on market design implications.
+\item We break down and estimate the costs (i.e., AMM fees, gas fees, and block slippage) that arbitrageurs would need to sustain to execute the desired swap transaction.
+This enables us to derive new understandings of the dynamics that define arbitrage opportunities between DEXs and CEXs, as well as implications for market design.
+We observed negligible block slippage, including MEV, affecting swaps in the examined pool. \end{itemize}